Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Day two: Vis

-Day two of the Croatia Discovery Route with MedSailors started very early, just after sunrise.
-After a 4 to 5-hour drive to Vis, the farthest inhabited island off the Croatian mainland.
+Day two of the Croatia Discovery Route with MedSailors started very early.
+We left Brač just after sunrise and after a 4 to 5-hour drive reached Vis, the farthest inhabited island off the Croatian mainland.

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-Vis is an ex-military island and one of the top things to do on Vis is to check out the old Yugoslav Underground Boat Shelter and other similar structures.
-And our first stop was in the stunning Rogačić Bay right next to it.
+Vis is an ex-military island, and one of the things to do in Vis is to check out the old Yugoslav Underground Boat Shelter and similar structures.

 Sailing in Croatia from Split: MedSailors Croatia Discovery